 Why does restenosis occur?

 patients within six to nine months, and sometimes afterwards.
 We have learned

-- Intravascular ultrasound that uses sound waves to see inside blood vessels
+- Intravascular ultrasound that uses sound waves to see inside blood vessels.

-- Optical coherence tomography that uses light to create images
+- Optical coherence tomography that uses light to create images.

 available to treat restenosis the first time it happens:

+- Reopen the stented area.
 This is especially beneficial if the original stent turned out to be too small.
 Your doctor can do a repeat balloon angioplasty, which enlarges the opening of the blood vessel by pushing back plaque and scar tissue against blood vessel walls.
 Cutting balloon angioplasty uses tiny built-in blades that (once deployed) can cut out some of the plaque buildup.
-Both types of angioplasty are options for relatively short plaque blockages.
+Sometimes laser or lithotripsy are required to fully expand the stent if the scar tissue is particularly tough.
+These types of angioplasty are options for relatively short blockages.

-Earlier generation stents (bare metal) stents can be replaced with newer drug-eluting stents.
+- Use a better stent.
+Earlier generation stents (bare metal or first generation drug-eluting) stents can be covered over with newer drug-eluting stents.

+- Deliver medicine through balloon angioplasty.
 Balloon angioplasty itself can deliver a dose of scar-inhibiting medication.
 This treatment option avoids the placement of yet another stent.
 Studies are ongoing on this yet-to-be-approved technique.